zenglab-pku/TARDIS/README.rst

-Welcome to SPOT!
+Welcome to TARDIS!
 =======================================

-This is the documentation for SPOT, a Python package for spatial perturbation analysis.
+This is the documentation for TARDIS, a Python package for spatial perturbation analysis.

 .. image:: https://img.shields.io/pypi/v/spot-seq.svg
    :target: https://pypi.python.org/pypi/spot-seq